Our Family History on Heritages Farms

 In 2000 Heritage Farms was honored by being named as an Ohio Century Farm.
 A Century Farm must be a working, family-owned farm for more than 100 years and Heritage Farms has been in the Bishop-Haramis family for 155 years.
 Carol and George Haramis Jr. of Heritage Farms are honored to be continuing the traditions by operating an Ohio Century Farm.
 The Century Farm award is made by the Ohio Department of Agriculture, the Ohio Historical Society and Ohio's Country Journal magazine, only eight farms were recognized with this award that year.

-2021 celebrates our 173rd year of our family operating Heritage Farms since its beginning as the Lawson Waterman farm in 1848.
+2022 celebrates our 174th year of our family operating Heritage Farms since its beginning as the Lawson Waterman farm in 1848.
+Look forward to seeing you on the farm.

 Visit us in Peninsula, Ohio, the heart of the Cuyahoga Valley National Park.